Signals intelligence in modern history: Direction finding

-Zimmermann Telegram & Other Successes
+Zimmermann Telegram and other successes

 Room 40 played an important role in several naval engagements during the war, notably in detecting major German sorties into the North Sea.
 The battle of Dogger Bank was won in no small part due to the intercepts that allowed the Navy to position its ships in the right place.
 "Warned of a new German raid [on England] on the night of 23–24 January, by radio intercepts, [Admiral Sir David] Beatty’s force made a rendezvous off the Dogger Bank...
 The outnumbered Germans turned in flight. ... the Kaiser, fearful of losing capital ships, ordered his navy to avoid all further risks."

 It played a vital role in subsequent naval clashes, including at the Battle of Jutland as the British fleet was sent out to intercept them.
 The direction-finding capability allowed for the tracking and location of German ships, submarines and Zeppelins.
 Intercepts were also able to prove beyond doubt that the German high command had authorized the sinking of the Lusitania in May 1915, despite the vociferous German denials at the time.
 The system was so successful, that by the end of the war over 80 million words, comprising the totality of German wireless transmission over the course of the war had been intercepted by the operators of the Y-stations and decrypted.
 However its most astonishing success was in decrypting the Zimmermann Telegram, a telegram from the German Foreign Office sent via Washington to its ambassador Heinrich von Eckardt in Mexico.

 In the telegram's plaintext, Nigel de Grey and William Montgomery learned of the German Foreign Minister Arthur Zimmermann's offer to Mexico of United States' territories of Arizona, New Mexico, and Texas as an enticement to join the war as a German ally.
 The telegram was passed to the U.S. by Captain Hall, and a scheme was devised (involving a still unknown agent in Mexico and a burglary) to conceal how its plaintext had become available and also how the U.S. had gained possession of a copy.
 The telegram was made public by the United States, which declared war on Germany on 6 April 1917, entering the war on the Allied side.